 Although Leo had passed on, there would have been a shout from the grave no doubt when Barry and Shirley produce Craig in 1966 and a daughter Kerrie in 1968.

-Given that Leo Critch had passed away in 1948 after a lifetime of ups and downs, but with the emphasis being prominently on the downs, one ponders on the ridiculous, and runs the scenario of, “what if Leo came back today”?
+Given that Leo Critch had passed away in 1948 after a lifetime of ups and downs, but with the bias being prominently on the downs, one ponders on the ridiculous, and runs the scenario of, “what if Leo came back today”?
 Looking back we know reading the above he was a product of biggish family who would not have been considered poor or underprivileged given the period that Leo was making his way in life.
-But unfortunately for him, and I’m sure he came to the same conclusion, he chose agriculture as a profession/way-of-life and he chose to do it during one of the toughest times in the entire agricultural history of Western Australia.
+But unfortunately for him, and I’m sure he came to the same conclusion, he chose agriculture as a profession and he chose to do it during one of the toughest times in the entire agricultural history of Western Australia.
 Those pioneers not only had to finance the purchase of the land but they had to equip it, establish dwellings and sheds and do all of the above, and more, all simultaneously.
-Looking back that 120 years, its so obvious now they were ridiculously ill equipped in all facets.
+Looking back that 120 years, its so obvious now they were ridiculously ill-equipped in all facets.
 There was no history to guide them, no paternal blueprint or role model to copy from and if the cards didn’t fall right and the bank manager was lacking the necessary intestinal fortitude the “settler”, as he was termed in those days, was bound to fail.

 For the record they mostly did fail.
 In fact by the end of the 1930’s there were very few of them left in Tenindewa and for that matter in much of Agricultural Western Australia, but yet somehow, a few just hung on and hung on, and of those some eventually clawed their way back.
-Incredibly, but with thanks especially to technology, modern machinery and access to competitive finance, Tenindewa, and most of the dry outskirts of the WA cropping belt recovered and consolidated to the point that in the modern era these areas have grown as much grain in the years 2010 to 2022 as they have in history.
+Incredibly, but with thanks especially to technology, modern machinery and access to competitive finance, Tenindewa, and most of the dry outskirts of the WA cropping belt recovered and consolidated to the point that in the modern era these areas have grown as much grain in the years 2010 to 2022 as they have in all of history.

-By way of example and on reflection its worth noting that the Brenkley family, who would be considered one of the most successful pioneering families ever to come to the entire Mullewa district, were also foreclosed on in that depression wracked 1930s.
+By way of example and on reflection its worth noting that the Brenkley family, who would be considered one of the most successful pioneering families ever to come to the entire Mullewa district, were also foreclosed on in that depression-wracked 1930s.